minvws/nl-uzipoc-php-laravel/README.md

 ```

 ## Registration
-To use this client an RSA certificate needs to be provided to the
+To use this client, an RSA certificate needs to be provided to the
 UziPoc OIDC service.
-The matching key needs te be configured in the .env.
+The matching key needs to be configured in the .env.

 Please configure the following fields in the .env file:
 ```